After-Shock/Cloudbox-wiki/Updating-Kernel.md

     sudo ansible-playbook cloudbox.yml --tags kernel
     ```

-4. Once the kernel update is done, the server will reboot automatically, if it doesn't, run the following command:
+4. Once the kernel update is done, the server will reboot automatically.
+If it doesn't, run the following command:

     ```bash
     sudo reboot